NASA-IMPACT/admg-backend/api_app/api_documentation.md

 https://admg.nasa-impact.net/api/campaign/search_term=ACES&search_fields=short_name
 ```
 ### Query by specific field list
 You can also search by a specific list of fields, just join them with a comma.
+In this example we are searching for the term `ice` anywhere in the `short_name` or `description` field of any campaign.
 ```
 https://admg.nasa-impact.net/api/campaign/search_term=ice&search_fields=short_name,description
 ```